cossacklabs/product-docs/themis/_index.md

 Unlike many other cryptographic libraries, Themis is a high-level, easy-to-use and hard-to-misuse library _(["boring crypto"](https://speakerdeck.com/vixentael/use-cryptography-dont-learn-it))_.

-Themis is made by cryptographers, but targeted on developers, so it hides cryptographic details under the hood _("secure by design")_.
+Themis is made by cryptographers, but is targeted at developers, so it hides cryptographic details under the hood _("secure by design")_.

 Themis helps to build both simple and complex cryptographic features easily, quickly, and securely.
 Themis allows developers to focus on the main thing: developing their applications.